ciernialab/Alder-ChIPseq-Tutorial/README.md

     sbatch Geneplots_deeptools.sh

 ## 2. DE Peaks Heatmap Plots
 Plot Normalized signal over each set of DE peaks with computeMatrix, plotHeatmap and plotProfile.
 You first need to convert the _diffpeaksOutput.txt files from the getDiffExpression.pl script to bed files.
 This requires making some formtting changes, sorting and filtering for significant peaks using unix commands.
-A detailed description of each step is found within the script. <br/>
+A detailed description of each step is found within the script.
+This script produces an output bed file for regions that pass an FDR<0.05. <br/>

-	sbatch Geneplots_deeptools.sh
+	sbatch Convert_DEpeaks_to_bed.sh

 Plot 500bp upstream and 500bp downstream of each DE region.
 Plots profiles (mean) and heatmap (each row is a differential region). https://deeptools.readthedocs.io/en/develop/content/tools/computeMatrix.html

-    sbatch Geneplots_deeptools.sh
+    sbatch DEpeaks_Deeptool_Plots.sh

+NOTE: There are very few regions that pass FDR < 0.05.
+Try repeating the DE Peaks Heatmaps with relaxed cutoffs.
+FDR < 0.1 or the top 100 ranked regions.